 Subd.
 2. Building standards.
-"Building standards" means the State Building Code, adopted by the commissioner of administration pursuant to sections 16B.59 to 16B.75, that is in effect at the time of the construction or remodeling.
+"Building standards" means the materials and installation standards of the State Building Code, adopted by the commissioner of administration pursuant to sections 16B.59 to 16B.75, in effect at the time of the construction or remodeling.

 Subd.
 3. Dwelling.
 "Dwelling" means a new building, not previously occupied, constructed for the purpose of habitation; but does not include appurtenant recreational facilities, detached garages, driveways, walkways, patios, boundary walls, retaining walls not necessary for the structural stability of the dwelling, landscaping, fences, nonpermanent construction materials, off-site improvements, and all other similar items.

 Subd.
 4. Initial vendee.
 "Initial vendee" means a person who first contracts to purchase a dwelling from a vendor for the purpose of habitation and not for resale in the ordinary course of trade.

 Subd.
 5. Major construction defect.
 "Major construction defect" means actual damage to the load-bearing portion of the dwelling or the home improvement, including damage due to subsidence, expansion or lateral movement of the soil, which affects the load-bearing function and which vitally affects or is imminently likely to vitally affect use of the dwelling or the home improvement for residential purposes.
 "Major construction defect" does not include damage due to movement of the soil caused by flood, earthquake or other natural disaster.

 Subd.
 6. Vendee.
 "Vendee" means any purchaser of a dwelling and includes the initial vendee and any subsequent purchasers.